ScottESanDiego/Fetch-Latest-File/README.md

-# Home Assistant "Fetch Latest file" Custom Component
+# Home Assistant "Fetch Latest File" Custom Component

 This custom component for Home Assistant allows you to retrieve ("fetch") the most recently modified files ("latest files"), such as camera screenshots and video events, of a certain minimum size from a specified directory.
 It was specifically designed for use with Reolink cameras and their integrations but can be easily adapted for a variety of other use cases.